DATASCI 185: Introduction to AI Applications

 Platform policies

-What platforms do:
+What platforms actually do:

-TikTok Requires disclosure
+• TikTok requires disclosure

 What happens when platforms remove content: